blackbat13/eternal-king/docs/characters/lorain.md

 Pouring a thread of his own essence—not the roaring inferno of creation, but the quiet ember of *protection*—into her veins.
 Chaos met Chaos.
 Mortality fused with eternity.
 Her skin flared silver, then settled.
 Wings, translucent as dawn mist and shimmering with stardust, unfurled from her back for a single, breathless second before folding away.
 She cooed, grabbing his finger with a grip that could crack planets.

-*"Sparrow,"* he murmured, the word raw in his throat. *"You’re my Sparrow now."*
+*"Sparrow"* he murmured, the word raw in his throat. *"You’re my Sparrow now."*

 ---